 Handlines are used to catch high-value tuna and other species.
-This gear is operated from small boats and consists of a single fishing line, hook and bait or a mainline with several branchlines with baited hooks, which can be reeled in manually or mechanically.
+This gear is operated from small boats and consists of a single fishing line with a baited hook.
+While wearing gloves, fishermen haul the line in hand-over-hand.
 A jig is a type of grapnel (or grappling hook), which is attached to a fishing line.
-Jigging involves manually or mechanically moving the jig in the water to lure prey, and then quickly pulling or jerking the fishing line to hook fish.
+Jigging involves manually or mechanically moving the jig in the water to lure prey, and then quickly pulling or jerking the line to hook fish.
 Jigging for squid is usually done at night with lights to entice them closer to the surface.
 These hand-held fishing methods are considered environmentally responsible because there’s virtually no catch of unwanted marine life or habitat impacts.

 Harpoons are poles that have a steel point with one or more barbs at the end and usually a retrieving line.
 When a fisherman targets a fish, he thrusts or shoots the harpoon into the animal and hauls it aboard.
 This traditional fishing method is still used today by skilled anglers to catch pelagic predators such as bluefin tuna and swordfish.
 Modern harpoons are shot by guns.
 Bycatch of unwanted marine life is not a concern because the species and size of the fish are identified before it’s caught.

 Pole-and-lines are poles with a single line, hook and bait that are used to catch a variety of fish ranging from open-ocean swimmers like tuna to bottom-dwellers like cod.
 They can be hand-operated or mechanized when operating in deep waters.
 Pole-and-line gears have very low catch of unwanted marine life because fishermen catch one fish at a time and they can release unwanted species.